boothe0/CS386GodotProject/reports/report10.md

 Ethan - Worked on the Description part of deliverable 5.
 Working on combat mechanic improvements.

+Maya - created 3 new collectables/upgrades, still need to polish and upload them.
 ## 2. Retrospective

 Appreciations: We all were able to get together at least once to finish another deliverable together.